Single vs. Joint Life Insurance in Canada: Pros & Cons

 • Payout structure: Joint first-to-die policies leave the surviving partner without coverage, and joint second-to-die policies leave the surviving partner without a payout.
 Single life insurance ensures both partners have coverage and provides a payout regardless of who passes away first.

 For those who want to protect their budget and secure broad, flexible coverage through single life insurance policies, it’s best to opt for a provider who offers couple discounts.
-For example, couples can earn 10% off on the first year premiums when they apply for individual term life insurance policies together.
-The application process is complete online and is designed to get you coverage as soon as possible, without paperwork or wait times.
+For example, couples who apply for life insurance with PolicyMe can earn 10% off on the first year premiums when they apply together.
+The online application process is designed to get you coverage as soon as possible, without paperwork or wait times.

-Find affordable single term life insurance with PolicyMe
+Find affordable term life insurance with PolicyMe.

 FAQs: Single vs joint life insurance